Time is a finite resource. You only have that many hours in this world.

 If you work only in the mornings, you will miss the benefits of free daily time.
 Some leaders find late afternoon work the most productive.
-Others are able to keep focus only for short bursts of time.
+Others can keep focus only for short bursts of time.

-The ability to choose your working hours is beneficial for everyone on a freelance virtual team simply because of time zones and personality differences.
+The ability to choose your working hours is a benefit for everyone on a freelance virtual team, simply because of time zones and personality differences.
 Use them as an advantage by creating a flexible hourly structure for your business.

-Working less than 10 hours a week is not a dream that can never happen.
+Working less than 10 hours a week is not a dream that can ever happen.

 But it can sound too daunting if you don’t have the tools to do it.

-Working with freelancers allows you to get out from that impossible rut of constantly having to work for long hours while growing your business.
+Working with freelancers allows you to get out of that impossible rut of constantly having to work for long hours while growing your business.

-To get to the 4-hour workweek by Tim Ferriss, you need to scale.
+To get to the 4-hour workweek by Tim Ferris you need to scale.

 Learn more about how to scale a business from this video: